thephm/signal_sqlite_md/README.md

 10. Find the attachments
     - Mine were under: `C:\Users\micro\AppData\Roaming\Signal\attachments.noindex`
 11. Copy the attachments to the same folder (no subfolders) as the CSV file
+    - the `cp_signal_attachments.sh` shell script made it easier for me
     - *NOTE: I can improve this later, for now a shell script to copy them*

 ## Setting up the config files